Skip to content

 1. Robotic warehouse keepers

 This is likely something most of us are familiar with, at least by having a clear image of modern warehouses or AI-powered manufacturing plants, where many tasks are automated through robots.
-And while some might be afraid that jobs are being displaced, the focus should rather be on the time-saving opportunity and fewer repetitive tasks assigned to humans, who instead can work on more complex processes.
-The advantage with robots is that processes can be more easily automated and quality control clearly enforced.
+While some might be afraid that jobs are being displaced, the focus should rather be on the time-saving opportunities and fewer repetitive tasks assigned to humans, who instead can work on more complex processes.
+The advantage of robots is that processes can be more easily automated and quality control clearly enforced.

 2. Personalized experience and purchase recommendations